harvey8881010/Radar_gauge/README.md

+# Important Notices

+1. **For the file "Anakin_Diss_Code"**: Due to the order of the code, some functions are used before they are defined. **This version is for VIEW ONLY.** The results are exactly the same as the ones in the final dissertation report.
+Note that results from each run of the models might vary.

+2. **For Practical Use**: Use the file "Diss_code_updated" when attempting to run the code on your own machine.

+---

-# Guide on code used in the research project: "Identifying Radar-Gauge Rainfall Discrepancy Using Machine Learning Algorithms"
+# Guide on Code Used in the Research Project: "Identifying Radar-Gauge Rainfall Discrepancy Using Machine Learning Algorithms"

 ## Table of Contents
 1. [Introduction](#introduction)